Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/1-XCMP_Slides.md

 ---

-Problem: Parachain candidates can't be backed unless they respect the constraints on sending & receiving messages
+Problem: Parachain candidates can't be backed unless they respect the constraints on sending & receiving messages.
+How do they ensure this?

 ---

-Solution: Parachain runtimes can _read relay chain state_ to find out these limits.
+Solution: PVFs can _read relay chain state_ to find out these limits.
 They include these proofs in the PoV.

 ---